jorchard/CodingClub/april07.md

 Add code inside the loop that calculates the distance between the positions of the two circles.
 In Python, you can square a number using the double-asterix.
 For example, I can square `x` using `x**2`.
 Also, you can compute a square root of `y` using `np.sqrt(y)`.

-Once you've done that, see if you can make the circles bounce when they touch each other.
+Once you've done that, see if you can make circle 2 bounce when circles touch each other.

 *Hint: How far apart are the centres of the circles when the circles touch?*